Totoleheros/tppa-alignment-protocol/README.md

 ---

-## 🤝 Compatibility
+## 🤝 Communication

-- ✅ NINA Plugin: TPPA (Three-Point Polar Alignment)
+- ☑️ NINA Plugin: TPPA (Three-Point Polar Alignment): to come...
-- ✅ Compatible with direct serial control via USB or TCP bridge
+- ✅Communication is handled via direct USB serial connection.
+- ✅Connect the FYSETC E4 to your PC using a standard USB Type-B cable.
+- ✅Baudrate: **9600** (host side) / **115200** (UART TMC drivers).
+- ✅No network bridge or TCP interface is required.

 ---